THE SOUND OF TAP

 Tap Dancing on Record (1926-1965)

-We are still collecting pre-orders and as of September 3, 2020 we have reached 116 subscriptions.
-Please order your copy through the contact form for the time being.
+We are still collecting pre-orders and have reached 118 subscriptions.
+Please order your copy through e-mail for the time being (see Flyer below).

 The subsription price is 299,- € incl. taxes plus shipping.
 For orders from outside the EU the net price is 270,96 € plus shipping.
 Once we reach 350 subscriptions and/or find sponsors we hope to get this incredible Audio Tap History published in 2021.